helmedeiros/blog/content/en/posts/2023-06-23-building-product-culture-okra.md

 ---
 title: "OKRA in Action: Growing Product Culture Beyond the OKR Checklist"
-categories: ["Leadership"]
+categories:
+  - Leadership
 date: 2023-06-23
+description:
-description: "The fifth post in the OKRA series, exploring how OKRA and product management practices shape team culture, foster shared ownership, and accelerate learning."
+  The fifth post in the OKRA series, exploring how OKRA and product management practices shape team culture, foster shared ownership, and accelerate learning.
-series: ["okra"]
+series:
+  - okra
 series_order: 5
+subtitle: Objectives and key results management with OKRA
 ---

-# Building Product Culture Through OKRA and Product Management

 ## 1. Culture Is Built Through Practice, Not Just Posters